inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L14
 S:Dear Bea,
  :
- :    I am glad you feel so for the farm in the East.
+ :I am glad you feel so for the farm in the East.
 Even :as a girl of four or five I was ever so glad to find the :farm.
 In my eyes it was all as good as gold.
 Even my feet :felt good.
 A girl can gain and grow fast on farm food and :the fine free air.
 Why else did face and form grow full :and fair so fast?
  :
- :    On each foot of my farm I felt free from fear.
+ :On each foot of my farm I felt free from fear.
 It :gave me my fill of fun.
 I felt no fear of any fire in the :fall.
 Now the fire is a fact and my farm is gone.
 Give me :my full life, etc. The game goes on.